AworkofKC/cybersecurity-portfolio/README.md

 - Linux (basic terminal commands)

 **Professional Statement:**
 I am a cybersecurity student with a background in web development and customer service, driven by a passion for protecting digital environments.
 My interest in cybersecurity was sparked by firsthand experiences with security threats, motivating me to pursue a career focused on defending systems and data.
-My focus is incident response, penetration testing, and threat intelligence.
+My focus is incident response, digital forensics, and penetration testing.
 My goal is to help organizations stay resilient against evolving cyber threats by delivering creative, effective solutions to complex security challenges, ultimately safeguarding sensitive information and protecting company assets.

 🌟 Motto: *In a world full of hate, show love.
 Just Because.*